 (Note: 청량리 is correctly romanised as Cheongryangri due to Korean spelling rules but the correct pronunciation is Cheongnyangni.
 Bit of a mouthful either way!
 You’ll see it written both ways)

-Also due to capacity limitations, it’s strongly advisable to book your train tickets in advance on the Korail site if you want a seat (not yet possible – advance booking is available one month before the travel date.
-Try to make bookings as soon as you can!)
+Also due to capacity limitations, it’s strongly advisable to book your train tickets in advance on the Korail site if you want a seat.
 If you’ll be doing this journey repeatedly, take advantage of the Pyeongchang Rail Pass to keep costs down.

 Yangpyeong: the small city of Yangpyeong lies halfway between Seoul & Wonju, and with 15 KTX trains per day in each direction could make a good base.
 However the last few trains of the day skip it, so late-finishing events would likely mean a lengthy taxi ride from Wonju; bear this in mind if considering it.